abelardopardo/ontask_b/docs_src/Install/index.rst

 OnTask processes the variables in these context in the following stages:

-1) The environment varibles are loaded (if present)
+1) The environment variables are loaded (if present)

 2) The configuration file is loaded.
 If the file contains a definition for an environment variable, this is considered only if there is no value provided by the environment.
 In other words, an empty set of environment variables can be written in the configuration file and their values are considered.
 On the opposite side, if all environment variables are defined, any additional definition in the configuration file is ignored.